danidiaz/cauldron/pretty-error-examples.md

 ```
-A constructor for a value of type G is missing the following dependencies:
+This constructor for a value of type G:
+	CallStack (from HasCallStack):
+	  val, called at app/Main.hs:201:26 in cauldron-0.4.0.0-inplace-cauldron-example-wiring:Main
+is missing the following dependencies:
 - E
-- F
-	CallStack (from HasCallStack):
-	  val, called at app/Main.hs:206:26 in cauldron-0.4.0.0-inplace-cauldron-example-wiring:Main
 ```

 ```